Tomb of Minamoto no Yoritomo: History

 When Yoritomo suddenly died falling from his horse on February 8, 1199 (Shōji era, 13th day of the first month) he was buried in a Buddhist temple on the side of a hill just north of his government's seat, the Ōkura Bakufu.
 The temple stood where the tomb of Yoritomo now is, and was moved elsewhere in the Edo period.
 The temple hadn't yet assumed the name it is now known under, but was simply Yoritomo's jibutsudō (持仏堂), the temple which enshrined his tutelary goddess Shō-Kannon.
-The name under which this area in now known, Nishi Mikado or "Western Gate", is itself a relic of the time in which it was just west of the shōguns palace.
+The name under which this area is now known, Nishi Mikado or "Western Gate", is itself a relic of the time in which it was just west of the shōguns palace.

 Remains of the Hokke-dō

 The Hokke-dō was Yoritomo's personal temple, which was destroyed, moved and rebuilt several times in the course of its history and which is no longer extant.
 On the site where it used to stand before it was demolished in 1872 there are now a shrine called Shirahata Shrine and a stone stele which reads:

 The Hokke-dō originally enshrined Yoritomo's tutelary goddess [Shō-Kannon] but, after his death, was turned into his grave.
 When in June 1217 (Kempō 5, 5th month) Wada Yoshimori rebelled and set the Ōkura Bakufu on fire, this is where shōgun Sanetomo found refuge.
 Also, on August 7, 1247 (Hōji 1, 5th day of the 6th month), Miura Yasumura barricaded in here to resist the onslaught of Hōjō forces, but was defeated.
 He therefore gathered 500 members of his clan and committed with them mass suicide, dyeing the ground in red and black with their blood.

 The stele on the spot where the Hokke-dō used to stand.

 A Hokke-dō (法華堂, lit.
 "Lotus Sūtra hall") is today a Tendai hall whose layout allows walking around a statue for meditation.
 The purpose of walking is to concentrate on the Lotus Sūtra and seek the ultimate truth.
 In Yoritomo's time however the term simply meant someone's funerary hall.
 That use of the word had its origin in the fact that the Lotus Sūtra (Hokkekyō) was usually read during funeral ceremonies.

 Built in 1189 as Yoritomo's personal temple, at his death in 1199 it became his grave and there were performed his funerary rites.
 The Hokke-dō however assumed its present name only the following year, in occasion of Yoritomo's yearly funeral rites for that year.
 Likely a building of a certain size, it had as its dōshi (officiating monk) the famous holy man Eisai and, according to the Azuma Kagami, it was visited by Hōjō Tokimasa and the powerful of the shogunate.

 The main object of worship chosen by Yoritomo was a 6 cm silver statue of Shō-Kannon, which seems to attest that the temple wasn't built simply as a grave for the shōgun.